RedpointArchive/netcode.io-browser/README.md

 ## Installation

-The easiest way to install netcode.io is to visit [the demo website](https://netcode.redpoint.games/), which will guide you through the setup of netcode.io.

 ### From Source

 For this to work, it requires the installation of both a browser extension and a native application helper which performs the actual netcode.io communication.
 The extension uses the native messaging APIs provided in browsers in order to make netcode.io available via the helper.